ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

       <td>Interval for polling endpoint for data transfers.
 Expressed
       in frames or micro-frames depending on the operating speed (1ms, or 125&mu;s units).

       - For full-/high-speed isochronous endpoints, this value must be in the range from 1 to 16.
-The \em bInterval value is used as the exponent for a 2<sup>bInterval-1</sup> value; For example, a \em bInterval of 4 means a period of 8 (2<sup>4-1</sup>).
+The bInterval value is used as the exponent for a 2<sup>bInterval-1</sup> value; For example, a *bInterval* of 4 means a period of 8 (2<sup>4-1</sup>).
       - For full-/low-speed interrupt endpoints, the value of this field may be from 1 to 255.
-      - For high-speed interrupt endpoints, the \em bInterval value is used as the exponent for a 2<sup>bInterval-1</sup> value;
+      - For high-speed interrupt endpoints, the *bInterval* value is used as the exponent for a 2<sup>bInterval-1</sup> value;
-        For Example, a \em bInterval of 4 means a period of 8 (2<sup>4-1</sup>).
+        For Example, a *bInterval* of 4 means a period of 8 (2<sup>4-1</sup>).
 This value must be from 1 to 16.
-      - For high-speed bulk/control OUT endpoints, the \em bInterval must specify the maximum NAK rate of the endpoint.
+      - For high-speed bulk/control OUT endpoints, the *bInterval* must specify the maximum NAK rate of the endpoint.
         A value of 0 indicates the endpoint never NAKs.
-Other values indicate at most 1 NAK each \em bInterval number of microframes.
+Other values indicate at most 1 NAK each *bInterval* number of microframes.
         This value must be in the range from 0 to 255.
       </td>
     </tr>